This page shows how to determine how much CPU and memory is available on a node to run your workloads on GKE on VMware.

 Resources available for your workloads

 A node's allocatable resources are the resources available for Pods.
-This includes the Pods that run your workloads and the Pods that run GKE on-prem add-ons.
-Add-ons include the ingress controller, the ingress service, the Connect Agent, networking components, logging components, and more.
+This includes the Pods that run your workloads and the Pods that run GKE on VMware add-ons.
+Add-ons include the ingress controller, the ingress service, the Connect agent, networking components, logging components, and more.

 On a given node, to determine the resources available for your workloads, start with the allocatable resources and then subtract the resources used by add-ons.